arielherself/espresso/README.md

 About 24 prisoners escaped from a prison in northern <strong>Mexico</strong> after it was attacked by heavily armed gunmen, probably members of a drugs cartel.
 At least ten guards and four inmates were killed during the assault on the Chihuahua state prison in Ciudad Juarez; fighting within the prison also left 13 injured.
 The border city has seen thousands of deaths from [drugs-related violence](https://te.arielherself.xyz/leaders/2022/06/30/staggering-numbers-of-mexicans-are-vanishing-heres-how-to-save-them) in recent years.

-<strong>Syria’s</strong> army said that <strong>Israeli </strong>missile strikes had killed two soldiers and put the international airport in Damascus, the capital, out of service.
+The <strong>Israeli </strong>army launched a missile strike on Syria’s international airport in <strong>Damascus</strong>, killing four people, including two soldiers, according to a British-based human rights monitor.
+The attack put the airport out of service.
 It was the second attack on the airport in seven months.
 The strikes, which targeted [Iranian-backed groups in Syria](https://te.arielherself.xyz/the-world-ahead/2022/11/18/the-middle-easts-complex-web-of-alliances-is-evolving), came days after a new, right-wing coalition government took office in Israel.

 Factory activity in <strong>South Korea</strong> fell for the sixth consecutive month in December, according to a business survey.
 Manufacturing firms were hit hard by the global economic slowdown and a strike by truckers.
 Meanwhile in <strong>Indonesia </strong>the annual inflation rate rose slightly in December to 5.51%, remaining well above the central bank’s upper limit of 4% for the seventh consecutive month.